Table of contents

 Two mandates for external audit

-Deloitte, Belgium holds the Security Audit mandate since January 2020.
-Their mandate for third-party assurance reporting (ISAE 3000) was established for three years, to end in 2022.
-For the 2020 calendar year, SWIFT is providing standalone ISAE 3000 Type 2 reports for SWIFTNet and FIN, the Interface Products, T2S, Alliance Lite2 and other services.
-Each report includes Deloitte’s opinion on the design adequacy and operating effectiveness of the control activities that help achieve the control objectives in the areas of risk management, security management, technology management, resilience and user communication (in line with CPMI IOSCO’s Principles for Financial Market Infrastructures).
+Further to their appointment as external security auditor in 2020, Deloitte reviewed and examined in 2021 the adequacy and effectiveness of SWIFT’s controls in accordance with the ISAE 3000 standard.
+For the 2021 calendar year, SWIFT provided six standalone ISAE 3000 Type 2 reports for SWIFTNet and FIN, selected on-premise Interface products, Alliance Lite2, T2S, ESMIG and AU-NPP.
+Each report includes Deloitte’s view on design adequacy and operating effectiveness of the control activities that help achieve the control objectives in the areas of risk management, security management, technology management, resilience and user communication (in line with Annex F of CPMI IOSCO’s Principles for Financial Market Infrastructures).
 Deloitte’s mandate runs until March 2023 and covers the 2020, 2021 and 2022 calendar years.